-Once concrete is poured into the holes and trenches, it will need time to cure.
-During this period, there will be no activity on the construction site.
+Once the concrete is poured into the holes and trenches, it will need time to cure.
+During this period, there will be no activity on the construction site

-After the concrete is cured, the crew applies a waterproofing membrane to the foundation walls; installs drains, sewer, and water taps and any plumbing that needs to go into the first-floor slab or basement floor; and backfills excavated dirt into the hole around the foundation wall.
+After the concrete is cured, the crew applies a waterproofing membrane to the foundation walls.
+They also install drains, the sewer system, water taps, and any plumbing that needs to go into the first-floor slab or basement floor.
+Then they backfill excavated dirt into the hole around the foundation wall.

 2. Complete Rough Framing

-The floor systems, walls and roof systems are completed (collectively known as the shell or skeleton of the house).
-Plywood or oriented strand board (OSB) sheathing is applied to the exterior walls and roof and windows and exterior doors are installed.
-The sheathing is then covered with a protective barrier known as a house wrap; it prevents liquid water from infiltrating the structure while allowing water vapor to escape.
+Plywood or oriented strand board sheathing is applied to the exterior walls and roof, and the windows and exterior doors are installed.
+The sheathing is then covered with a protective barrier known as a house wrap; it prevents water from infiltrating the structure while allowing water vapor to escape.
 This reduces the likelihood of mold and wood rot.